-ESG Indicators Summary Sections Page Environmental Aspect A1: General Disclosure Environmental Protection 41-45 Emissions Information on: Emissions Treatment 41-42 (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Aspect A2: General Disclosure Environmental Protection 41-45 Use of Resources Policies on the efficient use of resources, Resources Conservation 43-44 including energy, water and other raw materials. a 151.1 Aspect A3: General Disclosure Environmental Protection 41-45 The Environment Policies on minimising the issuer's significant impact Green Operation 45 and Natural Resources on the environment and natural resources.
-Resources Aspect A4: General Disclosure Environmental Protection 41-45 Climate Change Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-Climate Change 45 Social Employment and Lab our Practices Aspect B1: General Disclosure Value Our People 45-49 Employment Information on: Employees' Rights and 46-47 (a) the policies; and Interests (b) compliance with relevant laws and regulations that Training and Development 47 have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare. benefits and wellare.
+ESG Indicators Summary Sections Page F Environmental Aspect A1: General Disclosure Environmental Protection 43-47 Emissions Information on: Emissions Treatment 43-44 (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+Aspect A2: General Disclosure Environmental Protection 43-47 Use of Resources Policies on the efficient use of resources, including Resources Conservation 45-46 energy, water and other raw materials.
+Aspect A3: General Disclosure Environmental Protection 43-47 The Environment Policies on minimising the issuer's significant impact Green Operation 47 and Natural on the environment and natural resources.
+Resources Aspect A4: General Disclosure Environmental Protection 43-47 Climate Change Policies on identification and mitigation of significant Climate Change 47 climate-related issues which have impacted, and those which may impact, the issuer.
+Social Employment and Lab oour Practices Aspect B1: General Disclosure Value Our People 47-50 Employment Information on: Employees' Rights and 48-49 (a) the policies; and Interests 40.50 (b) compliance with relevant laws and regulations that have a significant impact on the issuer Training and Development 49-50 relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti- discrimination, and other benefits and welfare.

-ESG Indicators Summary Sections Page Aspect B2: Health and Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting Value Our People Health and Safety Response to Coronavirus Disease 2019 45-49 48 49 4 P2 employees from occupational hazards.
-W 45.40 Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+ESG Indicators Summary Sections Page Aspect B2: Health and Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+Value Our People Health and Safety 47-50 50 Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
-Value Our People Training and Development 45-49 47 Aspect B4: General Disclosure Value Our People 45-49 Labour Standards Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-Employees' Rights and Interests 46 On water Branding Operating Practices Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
-Operating Practices Supplier Management 49-52 49-50 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Operating Practices Quality Assurance Customer Oriented Respect for Intellectual Property Rights and Privacy 49-52 50 51 51 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that hav a significant impact on the issuer relating to prevention of bribery, extortion, fraud and money laundering.
-49-52 52 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Community Involvement 52
+Value Our People Training and Development 47-50 49-50 Aspect B4: Labour Standards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+Value Our People Employees' Rights and Interests 47-50 48-49 Operating Practices Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+Operating Practices Supplier Management 51-53 51 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+Operating Practices Quality Assurance Customer Oriented Respect for Intellectual Property Rights and Privacy 51-53 51-52 52 52 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to prevention of bribery, extortion, fraud and money laundering.
+Operating Practices Anti-Corruption 51-53 53 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+Community Involvement 53